Nixon v. Herndon: Facts

 In 1902 the Texas legislature passed a requirement for a poll tax which suppressed voting by black and Mexican Americans.
 As voter participation by these groups declined, the Democratic Party became more dominant.

 Dr. Lawrence A. Nixon, a black physician in El Paso, Texas and member of the Democratic Party, sought to vote in the Democratic Party primary of 1924 in El Paso.
 The defendants were magistrates in charge of elections who prevented him from doing so on the basis of the 1923 Statute of Texas which provided that "in no event shall a negro be eligible to participate in a Democratic party primary election held in the State of Texas".
 Nixon sought an injunction against the statute in the federal district court.
 The district court dismissed the suit, and Nixon appealed to the United States Supreme Court.

 Issue

 Nixon argued that the statute violated the Fourteenth and Fifteenth Amendments to the Constitution.
 The defendants argued that the Court lacked jurisdiction over the issue, as it was a political question.

 Ruling

 The Court, speaking through Justice Oliver Wendell Holmes, unanimously rejected the argument that the political question doctrine barred the Court from deciding the case.
 The argument, said the Court, was "little more than a play upon words".
-While the injury which the plaintiff alleged "involved political action", his suit "allege[d] and s[ought] to recover for private damage".
+While the injury which the plaintiff alleged "involved political action", his suit "alleged and sought to recover for private damage".

 The Court then turned to the merits of the suit.
 It said that it was unnecessary to discuss whether the statute violated the Fifteenth Amendment, "because it seems to us hard to imagine a more direct and obvious infringement of the Fourteenth".
 The Court continued:

 The Court reversed the district court's dismissal of the suit.